The benefits of home cooking

 It can save you money

-Processed food and take-outs can cost you considerably more than a home cooked meal.
+Processed food and takeaways can cost you considerably more than a home cooked meal.
 Cooking using seasonal locally sourced ingredients, reducing your meat and fish intake and eating more vegetables, lentils, pulses, beans, grains etc. can also drastically reduce your food bill.

-Today’s leftovers can also be tomorrow’s lunch.
+Today’s leftovers can be tomorrow’s lunch.
 For instance, if you have some mashed potato and vegetables left over, why not make some tasty fish cakes.
 Start by mashing the vegetables together.
 Drain a tin of tuna and with a fork, mix the tuna into the veg.
 Take a handful of the mixture and roll between your palms to form a tennis size ball.
 Flatten between your palms, toss in breadcrumbs and lay the fish cakes on a non-stick baking tray.
 Cook in the oven for about 15-20 minutes.
 Serve with a lovely fresh dressed green salad.
 Visit our Recipes page for more ideas.

 If you want to find out more about how to make the most of your leftovers visit http://www.lovefoodhatewaste.com/

 Home cooking is a much healthier choice as it allows you to choose and control the ingredients you put into your dishes.
 Processed foods contain higher levels of sodium, salt, fats and sugar to make them taste better – traffic light labelling tells you what’s in the food you eat.
-By cooking from scratch you can control exactly what goes into your food and you have the opportunity to prepare a balanced diet for the whole family.
+By cooking from scratch, you can control exactly what goes into your food and you have the opportunity to prepare a balanced diet for the whole family.

 Cooking at home also allows you to control portion sizes and prevent overeating.
 The choices you make can keep you and your family healthy and help prevent weight gain, digestive troubles and allergic reactions.